 As the child of a third generation coffee farmer family, it was natural to consider the most important by-product of coffee production in terms of volume and weight, the pulp, as a food source for her worms.
 Since she does not need to sort the pulp, it is a much easier feed source to handle compared to the problematic urban organic waste.

 When using the coffee pulp, Maria says it is important to let it sit and pre-compost for a few days.
 This makes it easier for the worms to ingest the pulp.
 Therefore, on Maria's farm, as is often the case with coffee producers, the pulp is simply left somewhere for an extended period of time.
 The degree of rotting increases continuously; it may not look pretty, but the worms are happy.
 This practice provides feed almost all year round.
 The only downside of this method is that the decomposition process of the pulp releases greenhouse gases, but much less than unused pulp.
-Also vermicomposting is not completely free of GHG emissions, but since it is an aerobic process, no methane is released, unlike in classical composting.
+Also vermicomposting is not completely free of GHG emissions, but since it is an aerobic process, no methane is released.

 For vermicomposting in general, so-called epigeic (Greek for "upon the earth") worms are used.
 These worms live on the surface of the soil and live on decaying organic matter.
 The most commonly used worm is the red wiggler (Eisenia fetida), also known as the earthworm, composting worm, Californian red worm and in Guatemala known as “Coqueta Roja”.

-These worms are highly efficient "transformers" of organic matter: 40-60% of 100kg of biomass is converted into fertilizer.
+These worms are highly efficient "transformers" of organic matter: 40-60% of 100kg of biomass is converted into soil amendment.
 The rest is used for the growth of the worms and is lost as moisture and a small amount of CO2.
 Nothing will be left behind.
 Energy is not needed and the worms do not need to be paid for their work.
 The investment costs are close to zero (worms feel at home in all kinds of containers, from old barrels and tubs to brick or wooden plank beds), and the rather light physical work with the worms is not labour-intensive either.
-Only in large-scale production can the handling of fertilizer be physically demanding.
+Only in large-scale production can the handling of soil amendment be physically demanding.

 An interesting and important aspect is that the worms obviously can break down the caffeine that's in the coffee pulp.
 All the laboratory tests she has had done so far have shown no traces of caffeine.
 Unfortunately, I could not find any further information about this ability of the worms.